 Add middleware

-Next, install the Apitally client library in your project with the extra.
+Next, install the Apitally SDK in your project with the extra.

 Activate the Apitally middleware in your Django application by appending it to the end of the MIDDLEWARE list in your Django settings.